Location Performance Score: The New Way to Measure Your Business Impact

-Local Search Rankings: How well does your location rank in local search results, and how often does it appear for relevant queries?
+Local search rankings: How well does your location rank in local results, and how often does it appear for relevant searches?

-Local Conversion Rate: How many online interactions—like clicks, calls, or direction requests—turn into actual visits or sales?
+Local conversion rate: How many online interactions — like clicks, calls, or direction requests — lead to visits or sales?

-Return on Ad Spend (ROAS): Are your local advertising efforts generating enough revenue to justify the investment?
+Return on ad spend (ROAS): Are your local ads generating enough revenue to justify the investment?

-Local Customer Lifetime Value (LCLV): How much revenue does a customer generate over time after engaging with your local marketing?
+Local customer lifetime value (LCLV): How much long-term revenue does a customer bring in after engaging locally?

-Each of these metrics provides a piece of the puzzle, but they rarely work together.
-A high search ranking doesn’t always mean more customers, and a strong conversion rate doesn’t guarantee a local revenue increase.
-Without a unified approach, businesses struggle to connect the dots and optimize their strategies effectively.
+Each of these metrics offers a piece of the puzzle — but they rarely work in sync.
+A top search ranking doesn’t guarantee more customers, and a strong conversion rate won’t always boost local marketing revenue.
+Without a unified view, it's hard to connect the dots or make confident decisions.

 1. Google Business Profile Insights

-GBP offers useful data like views, searches, and customer actions.
-However, these insights are limited to Google’s ecosystem, excluding interactions from third-party directories, social media, or in-store traffic.
+GBP provides data like views, searches, and customer actions — but only within Google’s ecosystem, leaving out third-party directories, social media, and in-store interactions.

 2. Customer Surveys and Feedback